Eliav2/react-use-call-onnext-render/README.md

 this hook is very useful when accessing DOM elements,especially on mount.

-you can also pass dependency list and then the callback function will be called on the n'th change of the values in the dependency list and not on the n'th render of the component
+you can also pass dependency array and then the callback function will be called on the n'th change of the values in the dependency array and not on the n'th render of the component

 ## Examples